darktable-org/dtdocs/content/module-reference/processing-modules/split-toning.md

 Create a two color linear toning effect where the shadows and highlights are represented by two different colors.

 The split-toning module does not convert images to black and white and has limited benefits on color images.
-In order to do traditional split-toning, the input to this module should therefore be monochrome.
+In order to perform traditional split-toning, the input to this module should therefore be monochrome.

 # module controls